 Note that quite a few quotes reprinted over the years, and many included in the documentary “By Myself,” come from this article.
-Whether Judy really said all, some or a few of those things are up for debate and something we’ll never know.
+Whether Judy really said all, some, or a few of those statements is up for debate and something we’ll never know.

 The Girl From Grand Rapids, a Trouper Since She Was 3, Decides at Last That It Isn’t Always wise to Do What Other People Expect – – So Now She’ll Live Her Own Life.